ishaak15/SSH-Remote-Access-VPN/README.md

 Client application to connect to the NAS and thereby the Remote LAN.
 Install all the requirements in **Python3** using the following command:

     pip3 install -r requirements.txt

-Steps of Setup of the Entire VPN:
+**Steps of Setup of the Entire VPN:**

 Setup a LAN Network

-  Prepare a Vagrant config file.
+    Prepare a Vagrant config file. <br>
-  Create a vagrant environment using the **vagrant init** command and edit the Vagrantfile to look similar to Vagrantfile_LDAPServer.\n
+    Create a vagrant environment using the **vagrant init** command and edit the Vagrantfile to look similar to Vagrantfile_LDAPServer.<br>
-  The latest OS version will be downloaded from the Vagrant cloud.\n Vagrant box will be set up using the **vagrant up** command.\n
+    The latest OS version will be downloaded from the Vagrant cloud.<br>
+    Vagrant box will be set up using the **vagrant up** command.<br>

-Set up Network Access Server
+Set up Network Access Server<br>

-  Set up an EC2 server
+    Set up an EC2 server<br>
-  Configure SSH Tunnel using the NAS_SSHDconf.txt file Setup Tunnel opening
+    Configure SSH Tunnel using the NAS_SSHDconf.txt file <br>
+    Setup Tunnel opening<br>

-Local Bridge Connection
+Local Bridge Connection<br>

-  Configure SSH on the Gateway ie the point of connection of the LAN with the NAS Setup SSH tunnel
+    Configure SSH on the Gateway ie the point of connection of the LAN with the NAS<br>
+    Setup SSH tunnel<br>
-  Allow NAS to receive connections
+    Allow NAS to receive connections<br>

-Authentication
+Authentication <br>

-  Generate SSH Keys of the Gateway
+    Generate SSH Keys of the Gateway<br>
-  Copy SSH Key to a NAS
+    Copy SSH Key to a NAS<br>
-  Setup LDAP on the LAN Gateway
+    Setup LDAP on the LAN Gateway<br>

-VPN Server Application
+VPN Server Application<br>

-  python3 ServerVPNTunnel.py
+    python3 ServerVPNTunnel.py <br>

-VPN Client to connect to Network Access Server
+VPN Client to connect to Network Access Server<br>

-  python3 VPNClientapp.py
+    python3 VPNClientapp.py<br>